Last updated 04.03.2025 at 11:35am

 Of all of football’s deepest rivalries, the North London Derby is one of the most competitive and intense in English football, if not the world.

-Each year, north London neighbours Arsenal and Tottenham hash it out in the Premier League - and this year will be no different, with the teams due to go head-to-head again very soon for the first of at least two matches against one another.
+Each year, north London neighbours Arsenal and Tottenham battle it out in the Premier League - and this year will be no different, with the teams due to go head-to-head again very soon for the first of at least two matches against one another.

 Plus, a look at how you could attend upcoming grudge matches between the rivals in VIP style.

-Buy Tottenham Hotspur September Hospitality
+Book Tottenham Hotspur Hospitality tickets

 What is the North London Derby?